 In the real world, wireless networks will always be judged on the client experience.
 A client’s experience is dictated by data throughput.
 Data throughput is all about frequency reuse.

-Loss of throughput can also be caused by the physical properties of an area.
-If in a given area the client and AP density is so high, they can thus interfere with each other’s traffic:
+The physical properties of an area can also cause loss of throughput.
+In an area where the client and AP density is so high, they can interfere with each other’s traffic:

 – this traffic can cause CRCs